Breaking the Likelihood Trap: Consistent Generative Recommendation with Graph-structured Model: Experiments

 \subsection{Experiment Setup}

-\textbf{Datasets } To validate the superior performance of our proposed \methodname, we conduct extensive offline and online experiments.
-We select the Kuaishou dataset collected from the Kuaishou video-sharing app and the public Avito dataset.
+\textbf{Datasets } To validate the superior performance of our proposed \methodname, we conduct extensive experiments in both offline and online settings.
+For offline evaluation, we utilize the public Avito dataset and a static historical log collected from the Kuaishou video-sharing platform.
 The detailed introduction is as follows: \begin{itemize} \item \textbf{Kuaishou}: A large-scale dataset from the Kuaishou short-video platform.
 Each sample represents a real user request with user attributes (e.g., ID, age, gender), 60 candidate videos, and 6 exposed items with interaction feedback. \item \textbf{Avito}: A publicly available dataset of user search logs from \textit{avito.ru}.
 Each record corresponds to a search page containing multiple ads.
 We use the first 21 days of logs for training and the last 7 days for testing. \end{itemize}

 More statistics are presented in~\autoref{table:dataset_overview}.